 The directors of the Society are considered to be the only key management personnel as defined by IAS 24.
-Total compensation for key management personnel was as follows and a breakdown is disclosed on page 57 in the Directors' remuneration report.
+Total compensation for key management personnel was as follows and a breakdown is disclosed on pages 22 and 23 in the Directors' remuneration report.

-Group and Society 2 All figures £'000 2019 2018 Key management personnel compensation 701 672
+Group and Society All figures £'000 2020 2019 Key management personnel compensation 695 701